softdevteam/error_recovery_experiment/README.md

-the Blackbox server and, many hours later, you will have a `combos` file (which is the list of pairs needed to regenerate the source files) as well as the Java source in a `src_files` directory. **The latter must never be redistributed.** However, the `combos` file is safe is redistribution.
+the Blackbox server and, many hours later, you will have a `combos` file (which is the list of pairs needed to regenerate the source files) as well as the Java source in a `src_files` directory. **The latter must never be redistributed.** However, the `combos` file is safe to redistribute.

 ## Run the experiments